 Interactive Chart Cambodia Crude Oil Production

 Renewable in % Electricity Production

-The updated NDC discloses a target of 25% of RES sources (including hydro) into the generation power mix by 2030 to be further supported in a forthcoming RE roadmap study.
+The updated NDC sets forth a target of 25% of RES sources (including hydro) in the generation power mix by 2030 to be further supported in a forthcoming RE roadmap study.
 Meanwhile, the Government refers to the National Strategic Plan on Green Growth 2013-2030 and the National Climate Change Strategic Plan 2014-2023 to guide its implementation of RE technologies.